 4. Julia Roberts, Homecoming

 Julia Roberts’ star power has meant nothing but good fortune for Prime’s highly rated ‘Homecoming’.
 However, interesting piece of trivia: ‘Homecoming’ along with the Elizabeth Olsen starrer ‘Sorry for Your Loss’ is leading a sort of crusade at the television Academy, one that is intended to make shows with 30 minutes of runtime per episode eligible for the big races.
-Now, given the current state of the race, this nomination prediction is completely subjective to which direction the Emmy Academy sways in.
+Now, given the current state of the race, this nomination prediction is completely subjective to which direction the Emmy Academy sways in, and we still have little clarity on that.
 Given that it does in the more favourable direction, which would be a boon especially for Amazon Prime, there is nothing but a fair guarantee that Roberts will be nominated, given the critics were nothing but all praises for her performance in the espionage drama.
 In a first for Amazon Prime, this is going to do wonders: and I believe among all the awards that Prime may be eyeing through ‘Homecoming’, if one of them has the probability of coming home, it would be this one, because well, Julia Roberts.

 3. Christine Baranski, The Good Fight